boberle/cofr/README.md

 ## Getting started

-First install the library requirements
+First install the library requirements.
+By default, we use `tensorflow-gpu`.
+Install `tensorflow` if you want to use your CPU.

 ```bash
 pip3 install -r requirements.txt